LibertFan/Pacman-Medium-Search-Euler-Path-/README.md

 We apply Hierholzer's algorithm to derive the path given the starting position:

   1. Follow a trail of edges from the starting point until returning to it or the ending point.
-It is not possible to get stuck at any vertex other than them, because the even degree of all vertices ensures that, when the trail enters another vertex $w$ there must be an unused edge leaving $w$.
+It is not possible to get stuck at any vertex other than them, because the even degree of all vertices ensures that, when the trail enters another vertex <math>w</math> there must be an unused edge leaving <math>w</math>.
 The tour formed in this way is a closed tour, but may not cover all the vertices and edges of the initial graph.
-  2. As long as there exists a vertex $u$ that belongs to the current tour but that has adjacent edges not part of the tour, start another trail from $u$, following unused edges until returning to <math>u</math>, and join the tour formed in this way to the previous tour.
+  2. As long as there exists a vertex <math>u</math> that belongs to the current tour but that has adjacent edges not part of the tour, start another trail from <math>u</math>, following unused edges until returning to <math>u</math>, and join the tour formed in this way to the previous tour.

 The step 2 can be performed in constant time each, so the overall algorithm takes linear time, <math>O(E)</math>.